 WiMN: At what point did you realize that your business was successful?
 Is there a specific moment you can recall?

-CCD: Good news is I love to learn, bad news is I am a little slow.
-Lucky for us, our core market of replacement pickups was just being born, so we didn’t have anywhere near the kind of rapid success stories you hear about in today’s world.
+CCD: Our core market of replacement pickups was just being born, so we didn’t have anywhere near the kind of rapid success stories you hear about in today’s world.
 So we just plugged along.
 Our core values of quality and respect meant that we spent a lot of time sourcing the best materials and developing the best people to wind them.
 It meant answering EVERY letter that musicians wrote us.
 That was my job.
 Seymour would be winding, and I’d go in with a stack of letters.
 He knew everything.
 From the solutions to someone’s microphonic pickups, to the tonal effect of a heavy body from Charvel versus an ash.
 I was his microphone.
 To this day we love to support musicians and answer all of their questions, whether or not it’s related to a sale.

 I didn’t fully understand that this investment (and it was a HUGE time investment) was a brand builder until I gave my business credit card to a young gas station clerk one day in the late ’80s.
 His response was amazing.
 It was clear that here was a deep emotional admiration and connection.
 It flashed on me then: we didn’t just have customers who bought products-they were part of the family.
 That is a gift to be treasured and respected.

 WiMN: What have been some of your favorite moments working with Seymour Duncan over the years?